YakubuAmidu/Realtor-vision/README.md

-Realtor-vision is a website for people who like to buy, and sell homes
+Realtor-vision is for people who like to sell and buy homes.
+I build this project with advance html, flexbox, css grid, responsive design, and so much more.